 Your veterinarian may recommend surgery, chemotherapy, or radiation treatments, depending on your dog’s condition.
 In the meantime, there are medications available to counteract the excess hormone levels to keep your dog comfortable.

 Unfortunately, the long-term prognosis for dogs with hyperthyroidism and thyroid carcinoma is poor to grave.
 Talk with your veterinarian about your dog’s condition for the most accurate prognosis.

 Goiters in Dogs

 Goiters can affect all domestic mammals and birds.
-They can be caused by too much or too little iodine in a diet, eating goitrogenic substances (foods or other substances that affect thyroid function), and inherited defects that affect the synthesis of thyroid hormones.
+They can be caused by too much or too little iodine in a diet, and inherited defects that affect the synthesis of thyroid hormones.
+They can also be caused by eating goitrogenic substances, which are foods or other substances that affect thyroid function, like lima beans and sweet potato.

 Luckily, dietary imbalances are rare in dogs fed a commercial diet.
 Most goiters in dogs are caused by genetic defects.
 They can also develop as a side effect of administration of trimethoprim-sulfa, an antibiotic used to treat a variety of infections in dogs, according to veterinarians.

 Goiters can be a symptom of congenital hypothyroidism, meaning a dog has hypothyroidism from the time they’re born.
 Toy Fox Terriers, in particular, appear to be predisposed to congenital hypothyroidism with goiters.

 Goiters often appear more alarming than they are.
 However, any swelling on your dog’s neck should be taken seriously.
 If you suspect your dog has a goiter, or if you find swelling in your dog’s neck, contact your veterinarian as soon as possible.